 - Wait until you receive your confirmation email which will look like this:

 The Amazon Web Services (AWS) Management Console is where you configure all the Amazon services.
 It is where you will setup all the services that you need to use.
 This however is not where you will manage your account information, billing, etc...

-- Click on "My Account / console" on the top right
+- Click on "Sign In" on the top right

 - Now you will be asked the email and password that you used when you created your account.
-Click on "Sign in using our secure server".
+Click on "Sign in".